mrdon/AJS/README.txt

 Contents:

-auiplugin/                                 - The AUI plugin itself auiplugin/samples                          - Samples show the usage of AUI components auiplugin/src/main/resources/              - The contents of the AUI plugin including JS and CSS auiplugin-tests/                           - A plugin for tests of all kinds auiplugin-tests/src/test/java/             - The Selenium tests auiplugin-tests/src/main/resources/js/test - The in-browser tests
+auiplugin/                                            - The AUI plugin itself auiplugin/samples                                     - Samples show the usage of AUI components auiplugin/src/main/resources/                         - The contents of the AUI plugin including JS and CSS auiplugin-tests/                                      - A plugin for tests of all kinds auiplugin-tests/src/test/java/                        - The Selenium tests auiplugin-tests/src/main/resources/samples            - The samples as used in manual and automated testing auiplugin-tests/src/main/resources/js/test            - The in-browser tests

 Samples:
-Each component should have a basic sample available in the samples folder.
+Each component should have a basic sample available in the auiplugin/samples folder.
+There are two copies of the samples folder to allow each to evolve to their needs.
+The one in auiplugin/samples is for developer examples and the one in auiplugin-tests/src/main/resources/samples is for manual and automated testing.

 Tests:
 Run the tests with the following commands.
 (The browser is automatically installed for your OS):